-Asst Teaching Prof, Electrical and Computer Engineering
+Asst Teaching Prof, ECE

 Project-based curriculum; hands-on learning; application-oriented coursework.